Spiritual Life Insurance

 Jesus simply replied 'The work of God is this: to believe in the One he has sent"...then he said shortly after, 'He who believes has eternal life'.
 The mystery of eternal life is Jesus teaching that relationship with Him is the basis of eternal life for all humanity.

 Christians for centuries have tried to add to the Gospel message: implying that you need to do so many works to be saved, or repent to a certain level of earthly cleanness, or be water baptized, give so much, and many other add-ons, but Jesus at the core of his message addressed a humanity that was bankrupt and in need of saving, not a re-payment plan.
-If a billionaire offers to repay all of your debts and you turn him down, you can't blame the offer, but the pride of the one receiving the offer.
+If a billionaire offers to repay all of your debts and you turn him down, you can't blame the offer, but the pride of the one rejecting the gift.

 A FEW WORDS ON 'HEAVEN', OR THE ETERNAL FUTURE